runag/workstation-runagfile/README.md

 limitations under the License.
 -->

-# Runagfile to configure a workstation
+# Rùnagfile to configure a workstation

 💚 A scripted way to deploy a workstation.